Authentication Guide

 This returns:

-- Total API calls this month
+- Total credits used this month

-- Remaining quota
+- Remaining credits

 - Reset date